jfogarty/latex-nonfiction-ebook-template/README.md

 other printers.
 I use my
 [Github latex-createspace-bookcover](https://github.com/jfogarty/latex-createspace-bookcover)
 project.
-The best way to use this is to clone that project and merge its `cover`, `bin`, and `images` directories into this one.
+The best way to get this is to run `./bin/installcover -g`, which will fetch it from github and install it in this directory.

 When you build the book PDF with `./bin/makebook`, it runs `setBookTotalPageCount` against the LaTeX log to set the page count in `BookParameters.tex` for